oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

        --wdtDomainType WLS
      ```

-     If you don't see the `imagetool` directory, then it means that you missed a step in the prerequisites.
+     If you don't see the `imagetool` directory, then you missed a step in the prerequisites.

      This command runs the WebLogic Image Tool in its Model in Image mode, and does the following:
      - Builds the final Docker image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
      - Copies the WDT ZIP file that's referenced in the WIT cache into the image.
-       - Note that we cached WDT in WIT using the keyword `latest` when we set up the cache during the sample prerequisites steps.
+       - Note that you cached WDT in WIT using the keyword `latest` when you set up the cache during the sample prerequisites steps.
        - This lets WIT implicitly assume it's the desired WDT version and removes the need to pass a `-wdtVersion` flag.
      - Copies the specified WDT model, properties, and application archives to image location `/u01/wdt/models`.

-     When the command succeeds, it should end with output like:
+     When the command succeeds, it will end with output like the following:

      ```
      [INFO   ] Build successful.
 Build time=36s.
 Image tag=model-in-image:WLS-v2
      ```

-     Also, if you run the `docker images` command, then you should see a Docker image named `model-in-image:WLS-v2`.
+     Also, if you run the `docker images` command, then you will see a Docker image named `model-in-image:WLS-v2`.

 1. Set up and apply a domain resource that is similar to your "Update1" use case domain resource but with a different image: